Saturday, December 30, 2017

 The new Opéra was designed to facilitate the mix:

-• The sculptures on either side of the performance space entrance fade into a setting where costume is enhanced:
+• The sculptures that flank the entrance of the performance space fade into a setting where costume is enhanced:

 The Staircase at the Opéra by Louis Béroud, 1877 / zoom